eGUIDE/eguide-consumption-api/README.md

 ## Roadmap:

-July 2020 - all of Kenya
-XXXX 2020 - additional contries in Africa.
+Roadmap

+* July 2020 - v0.5 Beta users only.
+Please contact us to join the beta testing group.
+* Sept 2020 - v1.0 Soft launch.
+Available to anyone upon request.
+This release will include data for all of Kenya.

+To join the beta testing group, please contact us at info@eguide.io

 ## Navigating this repository / Table of Contents